LATEST SINGLE: "TIME25"

 But in 2025, he started something new.
 Not to leave anything behind, but to step further into his own voice.

-For years, Wu wrote and performed as part of ensembles — contributing ideas, building arrangements, and helping shape the sound from the inside.
-It wasn’t until Front & Main, formed in late 2022, that he took on the role of primary composer.
-Writing all the music while his longtime collaborator Paul Shotwell wrote the lyrics, Wu proved to himself that he could finish full songs — and say something with them.
+For years, Wu wrote and performed as part of ensembles — contributing ideas, building arrangements, and helping shape the sound from within.
+It wasn’t until Front & Main, formed in late 2022, that he stepped into the role of primary composer.
+Writing all the music while his longtime collaborator Paul Shotwell penned the lyrics, Wu proved to himself that he could finish full songs — and say something with them.

 That realization sparked the launch of his solo YouTube project in March 2025.
 No hype.
 No gimmicks.
-Just real songs, honest performances, and a plan to build something intentional from zero.
+Just real songs, honest performances, and a plan to build something intentional from the ground up.
+The channel became the creative hub — not a side outlet, but the center of the project.

 The early traction was undeniable.
 His original material — melodic, reflective, and quietly powerful — resonated more than expected, quickly outperforming his cover content.
 That wasn’t validation.
 It was direction.

-Wu’s sound draws from the DNA of 80s and 90s alt rock — R.E.M., The Smiths, Echo & the Bunnymen — channeled through a songwriter’s lens that values restraint, melody, and presence.
+Wu’s sound draws from the DNA of ’80s and ’90s alt rock — R.E.M., Jason Falkner, The Cult, Smashing Pumpkins — alongside modern acts like Young the Giant, Death Cab for Cutie, Dawes, and The War on Drugs.
+It’s channeled through a songwriter’s lens that values restraint, melody, and presence.
 His lyrics explore time, place, and perspective — not as slogans, but as lived reflections.
 There’s no fronting.
 No persona.
 Just a guy with a guitar, a story to tell, and a lifetime of listening behind him.

 This isn’t about reinvention.
 It’s about emergence.
 One song, one listener, one honest moment at a time.

-Michael has been using Michael Tobias Design (MTD) bass guitars since 2007; And on occasion a Nash or Fender.
+Michael has played Michael Tobias Design (MTD) bass guitars since 2007 — and occasionally a Nash, Fender, or Ric.